WillWunderhorn/AnimalSounds/README.md

 This is a mod for **The Long Dark** by Hinterland Studio, Inc.

-Now you can make an animal sounds when specific type of animal is close to you
+This mod is designed for an immersive experience of being part of nature.
+It allows you to make animal sounds whenever a specific type of animal is nearby.
+(Additionally, you can even howl with wolves during the nights)

 ## Installation